alissatroiano/Milestone-2/README.md

 ![Mobile](wireframes/mobile.png)

-These wireframes were created with [Balsamiq](https://balsamiq.com/) wireframing software and can be viewed [here](wireframes/wireframes.pdf).
+All wireframes were created with [Balsamiq](https://balsamiq.com/) wireframing software and can be viewed as a PDF document [here](wireframes/wireframes.pdf).

 ### Features